comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 - **Dataset generator**: consisting of SNB's existing generator, and a new dataset fragmenter.
 - **Query generator**: consisting of SNB's existing generator, and a new fragmentation-aware query template instantiator.
-- **Validation generator**: building on top of SNB's validator, produces fragmentation-aware correctness validation sets containing queries and expected results.
+- **Validation generator**: building on top of SNB's validator, produces fragmentation-aware validation sets containing queries and expected results.
 - **Dataset server**: serving of fragmented datasets over HTTP.
 - **Benchmark runner**: incorporation into an existing benchmarking system for execution against query engines via the [SPARQL protocol](cite:cites spec:sparqlprot).